Wwise Release Cycle News | Simultaneous Patch Releases & Development Support for Unreal Engine Preview

 Audiokinetic

-Guillaume has been part of the customer support team at Audiokinetic since early 2014.
-He is well versed in Wwise and loves to share this knowledge with the community, convinced that technology can only reach its potential when it is understood by its user.
-When he is not exploring fictional worlds in games or books, he likes to explore the real world wearing running shoes or riding his snowboard.
+Guillaume has been part of the customer support team at Audiokinetic since early 2014 and now leads the Field Application Engineer team.
+He is well-versed in Wwise and loves sharing knowledge with the community.
+He is convinced that technology can only reach its potential when it is understood.
+When not exploring fictional worlds in games or books, he likes to explore the real world on foot or by bicycle.

 Comments